-- As soon as all of the sugar crystals have melted (the liquid sugar should be dark amber in color), immediately add the butter to the pan.
-Whisk until the butter has melted.
+- When all of the sugar crystals have melted (now it will have a dark amber color), immediately add the butter and whisk until the butter has melted.

-- Once the butter has melted, take the pan off the heat.
+- After the butter has melted, take the pan off the heat.
 Count to three, then slowly add the cream to the pan and continue to whisk to incorporate.
-Note than when you add the butter and the cream, the mixture will foam up considerably.
-This is why you must use a pan that is at least 2-quarts (preferably 3-quarts) big.
-(Check here for an explanation of why adding the cream makes the mixture bubble up so much.)
+It will foam.
+This is why you need a heavy bottomed pan.

 - Whisk until caramel sauce is smooth.
 Let cool in the pan for a couple minutes, then pour into a glass mason jar and let sit to cool to room temperature.